 RAND worked with the U.S. Bureau of Reclamation to explore the use of Robust Decision Making in the Bureau's long-term planning for the Colorado River.

-RAND State Statistics provides social science data through 250 databases focused on New York state, spanning human services, wealth and poverty, business and economics, federal, state and local government, and more.
+RAND State Statistics provides social science data via almost 300 databases focused on California, spanning population, demographics, business and economics, criminal justice, and more.

 Preparing for natural disasters is a long, multi-faceted process that requires years of planning, coordination, and direct action.
 RAND has developed a new approach for assessing hurricane flood risk in New Orleans under uncertainty and evaluating city-wide approaches for reducing this risk.

 Established in December 2005 to support hurricane recovery and long-term economic development, the RAND Gulf States Policy Institute is dedicated to developing informed public policy in Louisiana, Mississippi, and Alabama and a better future for the people who live there.

 In an effort to improve public education, Mississippi, Louisiana, and Alabama have each examined the potential of charter schools.
 For nearly two decades, RAND has conducted objective, evidence-based research on choice-based education reforms to help education policymakers make the right decisions for their communities.

 HIV/AIDS can rightly be called an epidemic in the Gulf States.
 RAND has examined attitudes and beliefs about HIV and AIDS, the roles of faith-based and community organizations, and issues regarding AIDS treatment; this research can help Congressional, state, and local policymakers understand how to approach the challenges posed by HIV/AIDS in the region.

 Health outcomes may be related to financial status, including home ownership.
 A comparative analysis of housing price risk during economic downturns in different countries can help researchers better understand this relationship.